Overview and Basis of Presentation

 The preparation of the unaudited interim condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and judgements that affect the application of accounting policies and the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of unaudited interim condensed consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Estimates and assumptions are continuously evaluated and are based on management’s experience and other factors, including expectations regarding future events that are believed to be reasonable under the circumstances.
 Actual results may differ significantly from these estimates.

-In January 2021, the Company completed an assessment of the yield per gram that is used as an input to value the Company’s inventory.
+January 2021, the Company completed an assessment of the yield per gram that is used as an input to value the Company’s inventory.
 The timing of this review was based on a combination of factors accumulating over time that provided the Company with updated information to make a better estimate on the yield of its products.
 These factors included enhanced data gathering of crop production and yields into inventory.
 The assessment resulted in a revision of the Company’s production yield estimates that are used to value ending inventory.
-The effect of this change was an increase in costs and expenses applicable to revenues of approximately $2.9 million in the first quarter of 2021.
+This change in accounting estimate was effective in the first quarter of 2021.
+The effect of this change was an increase in costs and expenses applicable to revenues of approximately $2.9 million for the three months ended March